 False pragmatism: a mode of reaction that essentially goes “I understand very well what is happening, but we have more pressing matters to attend to in the short term.”
 This is the quinitessential Republican response to climate change - dismissal of the very notion as a hoax, and sophisticated arguments about how the effects on economy or international trade do not justify acting on climate change, even if it were true.

 Given what we know about the scale and scope of the crisis, the notion that anything else could be more important is simply absurd!
 Zizek charges that this response is nothing but existential procrastination, a refusal to confront reality and integrate this issue of survival into one’s sphere of attention in the here-and-now.

-- Ritualistic obsession: with this mode of reaction, some take up certain causes and activities obsessively almost as if to say, “If I fail to perform act X, something bad will happen.”
+Ritualistic obsession: with this mode of reaction, some take up certain causes and activities obsessively almost as if to say, “If I fail to perform act X, something bad will happen,” - be it going vegan or reducing plastic usage.
 While on the surface, any action sounds better than no action when it comes to climate change, Zizek still argues that this response simplistically matches at-best partial, at-worst feel-good solutions to a truly staggering problem.
 As long as individuals continue performing their chosen actions, they have effectively squared away their role and mentally disengage from further confrontation with the crisis.

 Both these responses are of course illusions.
 While a romantic concept, Mother Nature is not a real "thing".
 We know from chaos theory that the complex systems of Nature were never in an Elysian balance that humans have disporportionately corrupted.
 This perceived sense of punishment and the subsequent lifestyle change (for better or worse), are not decisions based in reality and are thus not part of a valid response.
 And once such a response is chosen and internalised, true and continued engagement with the complexity and gravity of the climate crisis becomes a distant possibility.